The Naked Prey: Cinematic influence

 As teenagers, Joel and Ethan Coen shot their own version of The Naked Prey on a Super 8 film camera.
 They called it Zeimers in Zambia and cast neighbor Mark Zimering in the lead role.

 Cultural influence

-The progressive rock group Coheed and Cambria originally was named Shabütie after the African chant from the film.
+The progressive rock group Coheed and Cambria was originally named Shabütie after the African chant from the film.
 Shabütie translates to "Naked Prey".

 In popular culture

 In the first scene of the Mad Men season 5 episode "Far Away Places," Abe coaxes a distracted and reluctant Peggy to go see the film with him.
 His pitch: "You're resisting a chance to see Cornel Wilde naked?
 I heard he wrestles a boa constrictor.
 Sounds pretty dirty."

 The 266th episode of Cheers is titled "Bar Wars VII: The Naked Prey".

 In the movie Where's Poppa?, the main character's brother (played by Ron Leibman) is regularly mugged while taking a shortcut through Central Park.
 In one mugging, the group of muggers refer to The Naked Prey as they strip him and then chase him.
 Garrett Morris plays one of the muggers.